Presidents Cup Competition

 For the Presidents Cup, any team registered with US Youth Soccer through VYSA and playing in a recognized league may apply.
 VYSA only recognizes VYSA travel leagues for the Presidents Cup competition.
 A team may play in both the Presidents Cup and the State Cup (National Championship Series).

-U12, 13 and U14 teams..Because the U12, 13 and U14 State Cup is held in the Spring, if a team should win both the Presidents Cup in the Fall and the State Cup in the Spring, they must accept the championship of the State Cup and the 2nd place team or next available team in the Presidents Cup will become the Presidents Cup Champion.
+U12, 13 and U14 teams..Because the U12, 13 and U14 State Cup is held in the Spring, if a team should win the Presidents Cup in the Fall want to participate in the State Cup in the Spring, they will be able to do that.
+However, if the Presidents Cup champion from the Fall 2014 plays into the round of 16 in State Cup and wins that round, they may not keep the Presidents Cup Championship.
+The new rule of the Presidents Cup says that no team may be in the round of 16 in an age group in State Cup competition and go forward to Presidents Cup Regionals.
+If the team drops from the Presidents Cup and stays in the State Cup competition the 2nd place team or next available team in the Presidents Cup will go forward to Regionals as the VYSA Presidents Cup Champion.

-U15, U16 and U17 teams..Because the State Cup games will be played in the same season as the Presidents Cup (Fall) teams who have been eliminated from State Cup by September 29, 2012 may enter the Presidents Cup.
+U15, U16 and U17 teams..Because the State Cup games will be played in the same season as the Presidents Cup (Fall) teams who have been eliminated from State Cup by September 20, 2014 and haven't reached the round of 16 may petition to enter the Presidents Cup after the application deadlline.
+The petition must be made by calling the Presidents Cup Chairman with the request.
+All requests will be considered and no request is guaranteed.

 Any team accepted to the Region 1 Premier League or the Colonial League is not eligible to apply to the Presidents Cup.

-All teams who apply under these guidelines will be accepted.
-If no teams apply in any one of the age groups from U12 throught U17, both boys and girls, VYSA reserves the right to decide the additional format to be used to choose the team(s) that will represent Virginia in the Regional Competition, May 2013.
+Teams who apply under these guidelines will be accepted.
+If no teams apply in any one of the age groups from U12 throught U17, both boys and girls, VYSA reserves the right to decide the additional format to be used to choose the team(s) that will represent Virginia in the Regional Competition, May 2015.
 This is to fulfill the obligation to the Region and the Presidents Cup Regional Competition.

 Eligibility Rule Violations